-The members of the Audit and Compliance Committee are Scott M. Huntsman (Chairman), Brad R. Baldwin, Larry R. Hendricks, and Eric L. Robinson.
-Each member of the audit committee, in addition to being independent under the standards of

-NASDAQ, is independent under the standards of the Securities and Exchange Commission's rules and regulations pertaining to listed company audit committees.
-The Board of Directors has determined that Scott M. Huntsman and Eric L. Robinson are each an "audit committee financial expert" in accordance with applicable rules and regulations of the SEC.
+The members of the Audit and Compliance Committee are Eric L. Robinson (Chairman), Larry R. Hendricks and Bruce Whaley.
+Each member of the audit committee, in addition to being independent under the standards of NASDAQ, is independent under the standards of the Securities and Exchange Commission's rules and regulations pertaining to listed company audit committees.
+The Board of Directors has determined that Eric L. Robinson is an "audit committee financial expert" in accordance with applicable rules and regulations of the SEC.

 Compensation Committee.
 The Compensation Committee is responsible for overseeing, reviewing, and approving our executive compensation and benefit programs and administers the Company's equity incentive plans for employees.
 Under its charter, the Compensation Committee may delegate authority to subcommittees of the Compensation Committee or to executive officers of the Company, particularly the President and CEO with respect to compensation determinations for persons who are not executive officers of the Company.
-The members of the Compensation Committee are Brad R. Baldwin (Chairman), Larry R. Hendricks and Scott M. Huntsman.
+The members of the Compensation Committee are Bruce Whaley (Chairman), Larry R. Hendricks and Eric L. Robinson.